berinhard/model_mommy/docs/source/how_mommy_behaves.rst

 -------------

 Model-mommy allows you to define generators methods for your custom fields or overrides its default generators.
-This could be achieved by specifing the field and generator function for the `generators.set` function.
+This could be achieved by specifing the field and generator function for the `generators.add` function.
 Both can be the real python objects imported in settings or just specified as import path string.

 Examples: